-- Develop a theoretically solid philosophy of practice; - Apply knowledge, skills, and dispositions consistent with the ACA Code of Ethics; - Formulate a professional identity that responds to the needs of their client populations; - Utilize cultural competence in practice; - Act with expertise in individual, group, and family counseling with diverse clients on personal, social, emotional, career, and educational issues that impact development across their lifespan; - Develop leadership ability and advocate to meet client needs and to remove individual and systemic barriers to development; - Build and sustain collaborative partnerships with stakeholders for promoting social justice, equity, and access; - Utilize appropriate assessment tools and procedures; - Consult with others concerning the developmental needs of culturally diverse clients; - Integrate research data into evidence-based practice.
+- 1. Develop a theoretically solid philosophy of practice integrating research data into evidencebased practices; - 2.
+Apply knowledge, skills, and dispositions consistent with the ACA Code of Ethics; - 3.
+Formulate a professional identity that responds to the needs of their client populations while utilizing culturally competent practices and appropriate assessment tools and procedures; - 4.
+Act with expertise in individual, group, and family counseling with diverse clients on personal, social, emotional, career, and educational issues that impact development across their lifespan; - 5.
+Develop leadership ability and advocate to meet client needs and to remove individual and systemic barriers to development and consult with other professionals concerning the developmental needs of culturally diverse clients; - 6.
+Build and sustain collaborative partnerships with stakeholders for promoting social justice, equity, and access.

-ON 5373 - STUDENT LEARNING OUTCOMES student will be able to Method for Obtaining Outcome Method for Evaluation of Outcome 1.
-Articulate a general framework for understanding and practicing consultation (Understands systems theories, models, roles, and processes of consultation) Lecture Readings Class activities and discussion Quizzes; Field Experience Paper 2.
+5373 - STUDENT LEARNING OUTCOMES dent will be able to Method for Obtaining Outcome Method for Evaluation of Outcome 1. consultation (Understands systems theories, models, roles, and Lecture Readings Class activities and discussion Quizzes; Field Experience Paper Short answer questions 2.
 Identify counseling supervision models, practices, and processes Lecture or video lect.
-Quizzes 3.
-Identify and apply principles, models, and applications of needs assessment, program evaluation, and the use of findings to effect program modifications Quizzes; Field Experience Final Assignment 4.
+Quizzes 3. assessment, program evaluation, and the use of findings to Lecture or video lect.
+Class activities Readings Quizzes; Field Experience 4.
 Field experience Readings Lecture or video lect.
-Field Experience Paper Final Assignment
+Field Experience Paper Short answer questions